igorsgm/laravel-git-hooks/README.md

 ### 🔧🪲 Advanced Configuration Options & Debug Mode

-The git-hooks.php config file offers several debug options that can be adjusted using the following parameters.
+The `git-hooks.php` config file offers several debug options that can be adjusted using the following parameters.
-It also provides additional configuration options for fine-tuning hook behavior.
+It also provides additional configuration options for fine-tuning hook behavior:

 ```php
     // config/git-hooks.php